Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 ### Who can fill out the tax return for VAT compensation, and who can submit?

 To fill out and submit tax return for VAT compensation, the same Altinn-roles as today are needed:
+*
-Fill out:
+* Fill out:
+- Responsible auditor/Ansvarlig revisor
+- Accounting employee/Regnskapsmedarbeider
-Responsible auditor/Ansvarlig revisor, Accounting employee/Regnskapsmedarbeider, Accountant without signing rights/Regnskapsfører uten signeringsrettighet or Assistant auditor/Revisormedarbeider.
+- Accountant without signing rights/Regnskapsfører uten signeringsrettighet
+- Assistant auditor/Revisormedarbeider

+* Submit:
-Submit: Limited signing rights/Begrenset signeringsrettighet or Accountant with signing rights/Regnskapsfører med signeringsrettighet.
+- Limited signing rights/Begrenset signeringsrettighet
+- Accountant with signing rights/Regnskapsfører med signeringsrettighet

+* Attestation:
-Attestation: Responsible auditor/Ansvarlig revisor or Auditor certifies validity of VAT compensation/Revisorattesterer - MVA Kompensasjon.
+- Responsible auditor/Ansvarlig revisor
+- Auditor certifies validity of VAT compensation/Revisorattesterer - MVA Kompensasjon

 ### How will the new tax return for VAT compensation be submitted?